ng-tony/GameBook/docs/process.md

 # Next Phase
   <p> The biggest issue we found was communication, It was rather evident early on that it was hard to get everyone together
   at the same time.
 Thus, our only meetings as a group were done in person after tutorial as that was when we could always get everyone together.
-Also due to the difficulty in collabaration we split our work in a way so that as minimal interaction was required.
+Also due to the difficulty in collabaration we split our work in a way so that minimal interaction was required.
   Overall, the the biggest lesson learned through this phase is that getting everyone together is extremely difficult and we need to find a way to make sure everyone is always on the same page.